XiaoTaoWang/HiCPeaks/README.rst

 To transform this data to *cooler* format, just run the command below::

     $ toCooler -O K562-MboI-parts.cool -d datasets --assembly hg38 --nproc 2

+*toCooler* routinely fetch sizes of each chromosome from UCSC with the provided genome assembly name (here hg38).
+However, if your reference genome is not holded in UCSC, you can also build a file like "hg38.chromsizes" in current working directory, and pass the file path to the argument "--chromsizes-file".

 Type ``toCooler`` with no arguments on your terminal to print detailed help information for each parameter.